How to Prove Employment Discrimination in Torrance, CA

 - Implement Remedies: Take corrective actions to prevent recurrence and protect the complainant.

-4. File a Complaint with Relevant Agencies
+4. File a CRD or EEOC Discrimination Complaint

 Choosing the Appropriate Agency